rutar-academic/template-preprint/README.md

 1. The defined standard environments are: `theorem`, `lemma`, `corollary`, `conjecture`, `proposition`, `question`, `definition`, `notation`, `example`, `remark`, `proof`, `solution`.
 2. The defined introduction theorem environments are `itheorem` and `icorollary` which are rendered with letters instead of numbers.
-3. There are a few special environments: `nmproof` defines a proof environment without a mark, the `proofpart` environment is designed to be used inside a `proof` environment to render separate Parts
+3. There are a few special environments: `nmproof` defines a proof environment without a mark, and the `proofpart` environment is designed to be used inside a `proof` environment to render separate Parts

-1. `\hypersetup` is used to include PDF metadata, which is generated from the authors and the title.
+4. `\hypersetup` is used to generate PDF metadata, which is generated from the authors and the title.
    If your title has math characters in it, you need to use `\texorpdfstring{<tex>}{<string>}` to avoid hyperref errors.

 ## Display breaks